Skip to content

 Short answers, pulled from the story.

-Why was Adolf Hitler's Mein Kampf not included in the Index Librorum Prohibitorum?
+Why was Mein Kampf not on the Index Librorum Prohibitorum?

-Adolf Hitler's Mein Kampf was studied for three years but decided against inclusion because the author was a head of state.
-The Holy Office justified this decision by referring to chapter 13 of Paul the Apostle's Epistle to the Romans regarding state authority coming from God.
+The Holy Office studied Mein Kampf for three years but decided it should not appear on the Index because Adolf Hitler was a head of state.
+The decision was justified by citing chapter 13 of Paul the Apostle's Epistle to the Romans regarding state authority coming from God.
+The Vatican did separately criticize Mein Kampf in the encyclical Mit Brennender Sorge in March 1937.